davatorium/rofi/doc/rofi.1.markdown

     rofi -theme-str '#window { fullscreen: true; }'

 This option can be specified multiple times.
-This is now the method to tweak the theme via the commandline.
+This is now the method to tweak the theme via the command line.

 `-dpi`  *number*